ncasey-ppu/CMPS262/Web/README.md

 If you wish to contribute, send a pull request to the dev branch for review and approval.
 ### Coding Standards
 The front end uses HTML, CSS, and JavaScript.

+## Licensing
+This is covered under the license for CMPS262.